DBMaestroDev/example-ado-pipelines/README.md

 5. Set **Edit queue build configuration** to **Allow** (needed because the workflow overrides parameters at queue time).
 6. Save.

-> Both permissions can instead be granted once at the project level (Project Settings → Pipelines → Settings/Security) to cover all pipelines rather than doing this twice.
+> Both permissions can instead be granted once at the project level (Project Settings → Pipelines → Settings/Security) to cover all pipelines rather than doing this three times.

-## 10. Create the four approval-gate environments
+## 8. Create the four approval-gate environments

-For each of the four gates, create an Azure DevOps Environment and attach a manual Approval check:
+Both workflows share the same four gates.
+For each, create an Azure DevOps Environment and attach a manual Approval check:

 1. Go to Pipelines → Environments → New environment.
 2. Name it exactly as referenced in the YAML: `Integration-pre-approval`, `Integration-post-approval`, `Production-pre-approval`, or `Production-post-approval`.